jfspps/howtos/ProgrammingC++/8_DirectX9c.md

 What is not shown above is an additional layer known as the _Hardware emulation layer_ (HEL) that performs functions in software mode if the underlying hardware does not support said functions.
 This sits on top of the _Harware abstraction layer_ (HAL).

 A major alternative to Direct3D was OpenGL (now at time of writing superseded by Vulkan).
 OpenGL drivers are released along with DirectX drivers from hardware vendors.
 OpenGL v2.0 (to v2.1) was released in 2004, at roughly the same time as DirectX 9.0c (integrated with Windows XP SP2).
-Most hardware vendors release drivers for both APIs.

 For completeness, roughly speaking Direct3D 10 (Windows Vista or later) was released at around the same time as OpenGL v3.x.
 Similarly, Direct3D 11 (Windows 7 or later; added to Vista SP2 shortly after initial release) was released at the same time as OpenGL v4.x.